maltek709/angular-schema-form-template/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

+## Starting from Scratch

+The next few sections describe how you can create a new angularjs project using **yeoman angular generator** and include **angular-schema-form**.

 ### Create project using yo angular generator
 * Create new folder `mkdir asf-project`
 * Change into directory `cd asf-project`